MarcoMinarelli/MinaTranchCalendar/README.md

 # MinaTranchCalendar

-This is a project born for a programming exam at Unersity of Florence.
+This is a project born for a programming exam at University of Florence.

 ## Prerequisites
-In order to use this applciation, is necessary to have installed qt library.
+In order to use this application, is necessary to have installed qt library.
 Under Linux distros, this can be achieved with
 ```
   sudo apt-get install qt5-default